Research from 2008-2019

-The term “first-generation” may seem to be the newest buzzword in higher education, yet, it has been actively used for decades.
-However, shifting populations entering higher education, continual increases in first-generation college student enrollment, debate surrounding rising tuition and costs, and genuine desires for a rise in graduation rates and a better prepared workforce has positioned the experiences of first-generation college students as a renewed focus across postsecondary education.
+The term “first-generation” may seem to be the newest buzzword in higher education yet, it has been actively used for decades.
+However, shifting populations entering higher education, continual increases in first-generation college student enrollment, the debate surrounding rising tuition and costs, and genuine desires for a rise in graduation rates and a better-prepared workforce have positioned the experiences of first-generation college students as a renewed focus across postsecondary education.

 Dedicated first-generation research allows for evidence-based decision-making that is critical to student success.
 This section highlights both foundational research and recent scholarship that informs understanding of the student experience, institutional approaches to programming, and identification of supports and barriers for first-generation students.
 Timely updates on public policy discussions shaping first-generation student success are also provided.
 In addition to the filters below, please utilize the “search” bar in the top, right corner to search by keyword, author name, or publication title.

 The Journal of First-generation Student Success is available!
 The Journal joins other publications of NASPA - Student Affairs Administrators in Higher Education, and is a NASPA member benefit.
 Visit the page to learn more about the priority submission timeline and access the latest issue.

 The Center is your premier destination for improving institutional approaches to first-generation student success.